mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    ; The -b switch will treat the file as a binary file in the format created by the /hsave -b switch.
    ; The -B switch will treat the file as a binary file in the format created by the /hsave -B switch.

-To load the table we’ve just saved we would use the following code:
+To load the table we've just saved we would use the following code:

 .. code:: text